jwulf/zeebe-map-reduce/README.md

 # Zeebe Map/Reduce

-Reusable Map/Reduce workflow in Zeebe, as a Node module.
+Reusable Map/Reduce workflow in [Zeebe](https://zeebe.io) - a workflow engine for orchestrating microservices - as a Node module.

 Not meant to be used as-is in-production, but: